-- The independent members of the Board, within the meaning of NI 52-110, are The Honourable Brian Tobin, V. James Sardo, Larry Edwards, John Marinucci, Adam Gray, Krystyna Hoeg, Phyllis Cochran and Paulo Nunes. - The non-independent Director of NFI is Paul Soubry, who is considered to be nonindependent by virtue of his position as the President and Chief Executive Officer of NFI since January 19, 2009. - The Board Chair is The Honourable Brian Tobin, an independent Director.
-For the role and responsibilities of the Board Chair, please refer to the Appendix to the Mandate of the Board of Directors in Schedule "E". - During fiscal 2017, there were seven meetings of the Board (either in person or by teleconference).
-All directors attended such meetings. - During fiscal 2017, there were four meetings of the Audit Committee (either in person or by teleconference).
-All members of the Audit Committee attended such meetings. - During fiscal 2017, there were five meetings of the Governance Committee (either in person or by teleconference). - The independent Directors hold meetings, as may be necessary, at which members of management are not in attendance.
-During fiscal 2017, there were six meetings of the Board, four meetings of the Audit Committee and five meetings of the Governance Committee where independent Directors held meetings without management present.
+- The independent members of the Board, within the meaning of NI 52-110, are The Honourable Brian Tobin, Larry Edwards, John Marinucci, Adam Gray, Krystyna Hoeg, Phyllis Cochran, Paulo Nunes and Katherine Winter. - The non-independent Directors of NFI are (i) Colin Robertson, who is considered to be non-independent by virtue of his previous position as the CEO of Alexander Dennis Limited ("ADL") from May 28, 2019 (the date ADL was purchased by NFI) to September 30, 2020 when he transitioned as Vice Chair of NFI, and (ii) Paul Soubry, who is considered to be non-independent by virtue of his position as the President and Chief Executive Officer of NFI since January 19, 2009. - The Board Chair is The Honourable Brian Tobin, an independent Director.
+For the role and responsibilities of the Board Chair, please refer to the Appendix to the Mandate of the Board of Directors in Schedule "D". - During fiscal 2020, there were 13 meetings of the Board (either in person or by teleconference).
+All directors attended such meetings, except for Messrs.
+Gray and Nunes and Ms. Hoeg who were each absent for two meetings. - During fiscal 2020, there were four meetings of the Audit Committee (either in person or by teleconference).
+All members of the Audit Committee attended such meetings, except for Mr. Gray who was absent for one meeting. - During fiscal 2020, there were five meetings of the Governance Committee (either in person or by teleconference).
+All members of the Governance Committee attended such meetings.

+It is the practice of the Board to hold in-camera sessions without members of management in attendance at each Board and committee meeting.
+During fiscal 2020, there were nine meetings of the Board, four meetings of the Audit Committee and three meetings of the Governance Committee where independent Directors held meetings without management present.
 To facilitate open and candid discussion among the Directors, the Board Chair, an independent Director, regularly calls and leads meetings of the Board.
 In addition, the independent Directors have unfettered access to information regarding NFI's activities and have the ability to engage outside advisors as deemed necessary.